 In all instances, it is a really good idea to deal with any spills or issues like pet vomit, poop or other undesirable residue as it happens.
 Dealing with it as it happens makes it so much easier to clean up.

-On a hot summers day your fake grass will become extremely hot!
-Be sure to keep your dog from spending to long because fake grass will brn their paws!The Wezaggle Experts!
+On a hot summers day, your fake grass will become extremely hot!
+Be sure to keep your dog from spending too long because fake grass will burn their paws!The Wezaggle Experts!

-If you want to disinfect your faux grass as well as clean it, then it is important not to use any strong chemicals as they won’t be good for the planet, your pets or your family.
+If you want to disinfect your artificial grass as well as clean it, then it is important not to use any strong chemicals because they will cause discolouring and bleaching!

 Instead, you only need to mix white vinegar and water to spray on the lawn, paying particular attention to areas that your pet uses for urination.